-We note that, starting from~\cite{eyal2018majority}, numerous works~\cite{bahrani2024undetectable,brown2019formal,carlsten2016instability,ferreira2022optimal,ferreira2024computing,ferreira2021proof,kiayias2016blockchain,fiat2019energy,goren2019mind,sapirshtein2017optimal,tsabary2018gap} show how, under several different classes of blockchain protocols, there are several ways that miners can manipulate their behavior in the protocol to manipulate timestamps, their rewards in the underlying cryptocurrency, or even the value of the cryptocurrency itself.
-Thus, the existence of these counterexamples is well-known (but perhaps not articulated using the ideal vs real-world perspective we take in this work). \end{example}
+We note that such an example is neither meant to exclude the possibility of designing a protocol that achieves a desired specification under assumptions about the utility of rational agents, nor is it intended as a claimed contribution of our work.
+Rather, its goal is to provide an abstract perspective on the challenges of combining cryptography and game theory, tailored to the mindset of a game theorist who wishes to use cryptography in their solution.
+Indeed, the study of rational cryptography has yielded several novel ways in which specific tasks, like secret sharing or function evaluation, can be achieved under specific rationality assumptions, e.g., parties/agents being selfish but curious~\cite{fuchsbauer2010efficient,gordon2006rational,halpern2004rational,izmalkov2005rational,kol2008games,lepinksi2005collusion} (preferring to learn the secret while preferring that others do not).
+What the above example reaffirms is that although a cryptographic proof considers worst-case adversaries, i.e., makes all attacks by such adversaries ineffective, a cryptographic security (proof) of a protocol under behavioral assumptions (like honest majority) does not render it a stable solution against arbitrary rational agents.
+In fact, even in the context of the above example, numerous works~\cite{bahrani2024undetectable,brown2019formal,carlsten2016instability,eyal2018majority,ferreira2024computing,ferreira2022optimal,ferreira2021proof,fiat2019energy,goren2019mind,kiayias2016blockchain,sapirshtein2017optimal,tsabary2018gap} show how, under several different classes of blockchain protocols, there are several ways that miners can alter their behavior in the protocol to manipulate timestamps, their rewards in the underlying cryptocurrency, or even the value of the cryptocurrency itself.
+Thus, the existence of these counterexamples is well-known (but perhaps not articulated using the ideal vs real-world perspective we take in this work).

-Since our goal is unattainable in general, the next natural question is whether it is attainable under conditions.
-And, given our discussion so far, a natural condition would be the usage of cryptographic protocols that make state-of-the-world assumptions.
-Our next observation is that standard game-theoretic solution concepts do not quite work.

-\begin{example}[The Guessing Game] Consider a simple, ideal two-player game, where player $1$ commits to $\kappa$ bits, and player $2$ needs to guess these $\kappa$ bits.
-If player $2$ guesses all $\kappa$ bits, then she wins and gets a utility of $1$; otherwise, player $1$ wins and player $2$ gets a utility of $-1$.
-An ideal commitment scheme $\textsc{C}$, for the case of two players, works as follows.
-Player $1$ sends a value $x$ to $\textsc{C}$, and $\textsc{C}$ sends a ``receipt'' $c$ to player $2$.
-Later, player $1$ sends ``open'' to $\textsc{C}$, and $\textsc{C}$ sends $x$ to player $2$.
-In an idealized world, $\textsc{C}$ is \emph{perfectly binding} (there is nothing player $1$ can do to open the commitment $\textsc{C}$ to any $x' \neq x$) and \emph{perfectly hiding} (there is nothing player $2$ can learn about $x$ from $c$).
-It is easy to see that, when one uses an ideal commitment scheme in the game described, in the unique Nash equilibrium of the game, both players pick an $\kappa$-bit string uniformly at random (and player $2$ wins with probability $1/2^\kappa$).